atisharma/chasm_engine/README.md

 ### World information

-The world information (text file) should contain two or three sentences about the world (not specific places, characters or items) that won't change, such as general location or the decade.
+The world information (text file) should contain two or three sentences about the world that won't change (not specific places, characters or items), such as general location or the period in history.
 They are universal and invariant context for your journey.

 ### Persistent state

-- locations, characters, items.
-See `types.hy` and `state.hy`
+- locations
+- characters
+- items
+- events

 ### Generated